jontek2/A-better-print_start-macro/README.md

 ## :warning: Required verification/changes in your printer.cfg :warning:

-The print_start macro has predefined names for your exhaust, nevermore and chamber thermistor.
+The print_start macro has predefined names for nevermore and chamber thermistor.
 Therefor you need to make sure that your's are named correctly.

 In your printer.cfg file verify the following: